-Jamie Bernstein, oldest daughter of revered composer, Leonard Bernstein offers a rare and intimate look at her father’s life as one of the greatest American musicians in the modern age with her newest book.
+The oldest daughter of revered composer, Leonard Bernstein offers a rare and intimate look at her father’s life as one of the greatest American musicians in the modern age.

 $10 for members | $12 for guests up to one week before the event